Vegan Vanilla Chia Seed Pudding

 Top with fresh berries of choice, and/or fresh mint leaves, and/or sprinkle fresh grated coconut on top.
 I like to serve it in a martini glass!

-Grace Van Berkum is a registered holistic nutritionist, Sivananda Yoga teacher, certified personal trainer, and founder of GLO Selfcare Center in northern Nicaragua.
-She is known for her nutrient-dense and delicious raw, vegan, plant-powered recipe creations and leads retreats on nutrition, conscious eating, and yoga worldwide.
+Grace Van Berkum is a Registered Holistic nutritionist, ‘Food As Medicine’ Chef, Sivananda Yoga teacher, Certified Personal Trainer, and founder of GLO Wellness Center and Cafe in Northern Nicaragua.
+She is known for her nutrient-dense and delicious raw, plant-powered recipe creations and leads retreats on nutrition, conscious eating, and yoga worldwide.